envycontent/haiku-user-manual/content/hide-delete-a-portlet.rst

 Hide / Delete a Portlet
 =======================

-This show you how to hide or delete a portlet on the right side of a course page.
+This shows you how to hide or delete a portlet on the right side of a course page.

 Manage portlets
 ---------------